zpelgrims/zpelgrims.github.io/_posts/2018-10-16-accurate-computation-fstop.markdown

 #### the constants

 The following table of optical elements, taken from [patent GB157040A](https://worldwide.espacenet.com/publicationDetails/originalDocument?CC=GB&NR=157040A&KC=A&FT=D&ND=3&date=19210120&DB=&locale=en_EP), is standardized to a focal length of 1 inch ($\approx$ 25.4 mm).
-The patent describes an aperture of f/2.
+The patent describes an aperture of $f$/2.

-Sidenote, this lens, the uncoated Cooke Speed Panchro designed by Horace W. Lee in 1920, is incredibly significant in the history of cinema.
+Unrelated but interesting never the less, the uncoated Cooke Speed Panchro designed by Horace W. Lee in 1920 described below, is incredibly significant in the history of cinema.

 | radius  	| thickness 	| material 	| ior    	| abbe 	| housing-radius 	|